 Because children’s brains are continuing to develop and their bodies are still growing, limited caffeine is recommended.

-A recent study from The University Children’s Hospital in Zurich, Switzerland showed the importance of sleep for a child’s developing brain.
-Caffeine can interfere with sleep, therefore, possibly hindering proper brain development.
+A study from The University Children’s Hospital in Zurich showed the importance of sleep for a child’s developing brain.
+Caffeine can interfere with sleep, possibly hindering proper brain development.

-For children 4 or older an occasional caffeinated soda or chocolate treat will likely pose no concern and around 45mg per day¹ is recognized as a safe amount, but caffeine shouldn’t be a daily part of a child’s diet.
+For children four or older, an occasional caffeinated soda or chocolate treat will likely pose no concern, and around 45 mg per day¹ is recognized as a safe amount, but caffeine should not be a daily part of a child’s diet.

-Developing teens should have no more than 100mg of caffeine daily² due to the importance of sleep, brain development, inexperience with caffeine, and possibly unknown medical conditions.
+Developing teens should have no more than 100 mg of caffeine daily² due to the importance of sleep, brain development, and possibly unknown medical conditions.